 In India, the interconnection and reliance within corporate groups necessitate a collective approach to restructuring, revival, or liquidation to maximize value.
 The introduction of group insolvency laws would streamline the resolution process, cut costs, and enable the adjudicating authority to hold economically unified groups accountable.
 While the current Insolvency and Bankruptcy Code (IBC) does not address this, the judiciary is taking steps to bridge this gap.
 Recognizing the benefits of group insolvency, it is crucial for Parliament to legislate these provisions, considering the complexities highlighted in the Working Group’s report.
 Although the 2021 IBC amendments have not yet included group insolvency, it will be important to monitor how Parliament addresses this issue going forward.

-Views: 144
+Views: 203

 Related Posts

-The Insolvency and Bankruptcy Code, 2016 (IBC) has significantly transformed the landscape of corporate debt recovery in India, providing corporates Read more
+The comprehensive framework of the Insolvency and Bankruptcy Code, 2016 (IBC) has been established with the objective to provide relief Read more

 Role of ASCI in Regulating Advertisement Ethics in India